Louise Lawler: Career

-Early work

 Birdcalls (1972/2008) is an audio artwork that transforms the names of famous male artists into a bird song, parroting names such as Artschwager, Beuys, Ruscha and Warhol, a mockery of conditions of privilege and recognition given to male artists at that time.
-The piece has been nicknamed “Patriarchal Roll Call.”
+The piece has been nicknamed "Patriarchal Roll Call."

 During her time working at Castelli Gallery, Lawler was making paintings, artist’s books, prints, and photographs of her own.
 However, when she landed her first official gallery exhibition, in 1978 at Artists Space, she did not exhibit any of that work.
 Instead, she borrowed a small 1883 portrait of a horse from Aqueduct Racetrack — it had been hanging over a Xerox machine in the offices — and mounted it on an empty wall at the gallery.
 To highlight her appropriation, she installed two spotlights: one above the picture and another pointed out the window, at the building next door, hinting to sidewalk passersby that there was something of note going on upstairs.
-This particular building was moreover a citybank.
+This particular building was moreover a Citibank.
 It therefore added an economical meaning to the concept.

-In 1979, Lawler presented A Movie Will Be Shown Without the Picture at the Aero Theater in Santa Monica.
+In 1979, Lawler presented A Movie Will Be Shown Without the Picture at Aero Theater in Santa Monica, California.
 As the full-length soundtrack of The Misfits played, the silver screen remained unremittingly blank.
 A black card announcing the event stated the (self-explanatory) title of the work, and the venue and date of its screening.
 The artist has reprised the piece on a handful of occasions, including in 1983 at the Bleecker Street Cinema in New York City (using the 1961 film The Hustler and the 1957 Bugs Bunny cartoon What’s Opera, Doc?) as part of a show organized by Robert Barry at the downtown alternative space Franklin Furnace called “In Other Words: Artists Use of Language” and, in 1987, in the C.W.
 Post College in a show organized by Bob Nickas called “Perverted in Language.”
 The piece was also performed as part of West of Rome’s “Women in the City” series curated by Emi Fontana at the Aero Theater in 2008, and in Amsterdam in 2012 at The Movies theater with Saturday Night Fever (1977).
 In 1994, Lawler created Foreground, and presented it in Tate Gallery in 2009.